prataprc/cmap/README.md

 Load, Store and Cas operations under the hood, and _does not_ provide point in time snapshot for transactional operations or iterative operations.

-If point in time snapshots are needed refer to [ppom] package, that implement ordered map with multi-reader concurrency and serialised writes.
+If point in time snapshots are needed refer to [ppom][ppom] package, that implement ordered map with multi-reader concurrency and serialised writes.

 * [x] Each entry in [Map] instance correspond to a {Key, Value} pair.